 - Evaluating the overall compliance training and awareness programme; or, if nonexistent, establishing one so university employees know the policy requirements and standards they should be operating under and have the skills to identify a potential issue and escalate it appropriately.

 - Assessing the overall culture of the institution via a culture audit, a culture risk assessment and/or a culture survey.

 The higher education industry has greatly changed and evolved since the first universities were established, increasing in complexity, competitiveness and, ultimately, risk.
 Now is the time for universities to reevaluate and assess not just admissions, but also other activities that may be susceptible to bribery and corruption, circumstances that when made public could potentially degrade the value of a student’s degree.
 At a minimum, restoring faith in the system and promoting an ethical environment should be every higher education institution’s priority.

-At Protiviti, our education industry experts understand the challenges educational organizations face, and we provide a number of solutions to turn these challenges into advantages.
+At Protiviti, our education industry experts understand the challenges educational organisations face, and we provide a number of solutions to turn these challenges into advantages.
 We collaborate closely with you to understand your needs and draw from a talented pool of professionals within internal audit, risk, compliance, business process, technology, and data and analytics expertise to meet any challenge.
-We focus on fitting a team to your organization, creating tailored solutions that help you deliver on your organizational mission and face the future with confidence.
+We focus on fitting a team to your organisation, creating tailored solutions that help you deliver on your organisational mission and face the future with confidence.